mattrussell2/gradescope-autograder/README.md

 ```

 # Establish the CI/CD Runner
 In order for code to be run (see the .gitlab-ci.yml section below) when you `git push`, you will need a `runner`.
 Fortunately, the Tufts EECS staff have setup the requisite infrastucture such that getting this ready is straightforward.
-Note that you may want to use a course-specific user account to set this runner up, since the CI/CD script will otherwise have access to your personal files. staff@eecs.tufts.edu are excellent about creating such accounts promptly.
+Note that you may want to use a course-specific user account to set this runner up, since the CI/CD script will otherwise have access to your personal files. staff@eecs.tufts.edu are excellent about creating such accounts promptly; the account will need to be in the group listed in `config.toml` [usually, `taCOURSENUM`, e.g. `ta15`]; note that this group will have to be available on the podman-vm01 server.
 Before we get it running, you'll need to register it, which requires a registration token from your repo.
 In the `gitlab.cs.tufts.edu` web interface, click the settings cog (lower-left side of the screen), and then select CI/CD.
 Expand the `runners` section.
 Keep this handy.
 Now, open a shell.
 ```
-ssh [or the course-specific utln]@linux.cs.tufts.edu ssh vm-podman01 python3 -m pip install toml-cli # this is used by the runner gitlab-runner register
+ssh [or the course-specific utln]@linux.cs.tufts.edu ssh vm-podman01
+/usr/bin/python3 -m pip install toml-cli toml --user # these are used by the runner; make sure to specify the python location as well. gitlab-runner register
 ```
 Here are the variables you'll need: